mikewse/pirateplayer-patch/README.md

 ## Credits

-[pirateplayer](https://github.com/jackuess/pirateplayer) - the original application updated by this patch (my updates [in this fork](https://github.com/mikewse/pirateplayer))
+[pirateplayer](https://github.com/jackuess/pirateplayer) by jackuess - the original application updated by this patch (my updates [in this fork](https://github.com/mikewse/pirateplayer))

-[svtplay-dl](https://github.com/spaam/svtplay-dl) - media download engine used in this patch
+[svtplay-dl](https://github.com/spaam/svtplay-dl) by spaam - media download engine used in this patch